Throoni/CAPM_Analysis/docs/methodology/METHODOLOGY.md

 - Maximizes Sharpe ratio
 - Tests if CAPM-implied portfolios are optimal

+**Portfolio Optimization Constraints - Theoretical vs. Practical Implementation:**

+The CAPM assumes frictionless markets with unlimited short-selling.
+However, when computing the efficient frontier and optimal portfolios, we impose a long-only constraint (no short-selling) for the following reasons:

+1. **Mathematical vs. Economic Validity:** The unconstrained minimum-variance portfolio achieves near-zero volatility (~0.002%) through perfect hedging via short positions.
+While mathematically sound, this is economically unachievable.

+2. **Real-World Frictions:**
+   - Transaction costs prevent perfect hedging
+   - Regulatory restrictions limit short-selling
+   - Margin requirements and borrowing costs
+   - Liquidity constraints on short positions
+   - Market impact of large trades

+3. **Investment Objective:** Our goal is to provide actionable investment recommendations.
+The constrained solution, while not perfectly aligned with CAPM theory, yields economically meaningful results that can be implemented in practice.

+**Implementation:**
+- Minimum-variance portfolio: Computed with short-selling to demonstrate theoretical result (reported but not used for recommendations)
+- Efficient frontier and tangency portfolio: Computed with long-only constraint to yield implementable investment opportunities

 **Value Effects Analysis:**
 - Tests if value stocks (low P/B) earn higher returns
 - Compares to CAPM predictions